nagashimam/learnstorybook.com/content/intro-to-storybook/angular/en/creating-addons.md

 And much more!

-<div class="aside">Should you create a new addon and you're interested in having it featured, feel free to open a PR in the Storybook documentation to have it featured.</div>
+<div class="aside">💡 See the official Storybook <a href="https://storybook.js.org/docs/angular/addons/writing-addons">documentation</a> on how to create standalone addons and get them featured in the addon catalog.</div>

 ### Dev kits